Feline Lower Urinary Tract Disease (FLUTD) in cats

 Life expectancy

-Prognosis for cats with FLUTD depends on whether the diagnosis reveals an underlying and treatable cause, the effects on the liver and kidney function from the disease, duration of the disease and frequency of occurrences.
+Prognosis for cats with FLUTD depends on whether the diagnosis reveals an underlying and treatable cause, the effects onkidney function from the disease, duration of the disease and frequency of occurrence.

-Untreated urinary problems can cause partial or complete obstruction of the urethra, preventing a cat from urinating.
-This is a medical emergency that can very quickly lead to kidney failure or rupture of the bladder and can prove fatal if the obstruction is not treated right away.
+Untreated urinary problems can cause partial or complete obstruction of the urethra especially in male cats, preventing a cat from urinating.
+This is a medical emergency that can very quickly lead to kidney compromise or rupture of the bladder and can prove fatal without prompt treatment.

 Treatment for FLUTD in cats

 Cats with FLUTD may present with mild symptoms or with extremely serious signs that qualify as a true medical emergency.
-The vet will assess the degree of discomfort and the seriousness of the situation when deciding which treatment protocols to follow.
+The vet will assess the degree of discomfort and whether there appears to be a urethral blockage when deciding which treatment protocols to follow.
 The goals of treatment are to remove or rule out any obstructions of the urinary tract, relieve pain, restore urine flow, restore fluid and electrolyte balance and reduce stress.

 Unfortunately, more than half of cats with symptoms such as frequent urination and bloody urine will have no identifiable cause despite extensive diagnostic testing.
 Since optimal treatment of these diseases is specific to the underlying cause, idiopathic cases can be a challenge to treat.

-• Antibiotics for bacterial infections – once the bacteria are identified, suitable antibiotics will be prescribed.
-This is the most common cat UTI treatment.
+1. Antibiotics for bacterial infections – once the bacteria are identified, suitable antibiotics will be prescribed for cats with urinary tract infections.

-• Other medications – for example, anti-inflammatory drugs, anti-anxiety medication and medication that enhances the protective mucous layer of the bladder.
+2. Other medications – for example, anti-inflammatory pain relief drugs, anti-anxiety medication and medication that enhances the protective mucous layer of the bladder may be recommended in the short term for acute flares and potentially ongoing for repeat offenders.

 • A wet/canned food only diet, to reduce the concentration of urine, as diluted urine is less likely to irritate the bladder lining.